truths you should know

 Supporting Your Baby Through ROP

 • Regular Eye Exams: Premature babies are typically screened for ROP at regular intervals.
 These exams are crucial for early detection and timely intervention.
+Ensure your baby has regular eye exams as recommended by healthcare providers.
+Early detection is vital for effective management.

 • Creating a Supportive Environment: While your baby’s eyes are healing, create a calm and soothing environment with dimmed lights and minimal stimulation.